-These paleo chicken thighs are marinated in a sweet and smoky Korean paste called gochujang and make an easy and healthy weeknight meal.
+These delicious Korean Paleo Chicken Thighs are marinated in a sweet and smoky chili paste called gochujang and make an easy and healthy weeknight meal.
+Serve them with a side of low carb cauliflower rice.
 You will LOVE them!

 - 1.5 lb boneless, skinless chicken thighs

 - 3 tablespoons gochujang – Korean chili paste (see notes)

 - 1 tablespoon coco aminos (sub soy sauce or gluten-free soy sauce if not paleo)

 - For garnish: sesame seeds and sliced green onions

 For the cauliflower rice:

 - 1 large head of cauliflower, cut into small florets

 - Sea salt, to taste